Outer Space Just Got a Little Brighter. The universe is a shade too bright.

 All you need is a 3D-printed plastic disk, a thin brass plate, and the kind of speaker you'd find in a watch alarm.
 "We were genuinely surprised that nobody had ever thought of this before," one of the researchers, Kai Melde, told William Herkewitz from Popular Mechanics.
 Quantum teleportation was just achieved over more than 7 km of city fibre.
 Quantum teleportation just moved out of the lab and into the real world, with two independent teams of scientists successfully sending quantum information across several kilometres of optical fibre networks in Calgary, Canada, and Hefei, China.

 Light and matter are usually separate, with totally distinct properties, but now scientists have trapped a particle of light - called a photon - with a molecule in a tiny, golden cage of mirrors.
 That's a big deal, because it creates a whole new way to manipulate the physical and chemical properties of matter, and could change the way we process quantum information.
-This perfect mixing of light and a molecule - called 'strong coupling' - has been achieved before, but always through intense experiments at extremely cold temperatures.
-By achieving this at room temperature, the researchers just made the process "chemically easily to access", which means they can now do cool stuff with it.
 A Universe in a Nutshell: The Physics of Everything, with Michio Kaku.

 Transcript My name is Professor Michio Kaku.